develobrix/know-your-enemy-js/common-js-require/README.md

 # CommonJS / require

+* `npm run start` - execute code that uses the CommonJS syntax with `module.exports` and `require`

+## Explanation

-Without any further configuration, node.js will import modules as CommonJS modules, meaning that they are declared by
+Without any further configuration, node.js will import modules as **CommonJS modules**, meaning that they are declared by

 ```javascript
 // import.js